 The other hideous problem with borrowing to renovate is that interest rates can rise over time, and the borrowed renovation money can end up costing you a lot more than you originally thought.
 That means a $50 000 renovation on today’s money will cost you $110 848 over 25 years at 7.5 per cent interest, but if interest rates increased to 10 per cent in three years’ time, that same renovation would cost you $136 305 over 25 years.

 Guesstimating costs can be difficult for people who have little experience with building.
-There are building industry publications that outline all material and labor costs for building and renovation; they are updated every six months.
+There are building industry publications that outline all material and labour costs for building and renovation; they are updated every six months.

-Professional developers, architects and builders use these guides to keep up to date with costs, but it is unlikely that home renovators would be able to access labor and materials at the ‘trade’ prices unless they are tradespeople.
+Professional developers, architects and builders use these guides to keep up to date with costs, but it is unlikely that home renovators would be able to access labour and materials at the ‘trade’ prices unless they are tradespeople.
 These publications are published by quantity surveying firms Cordells and Rawlinsons and can be bought from specialist building bookstores.

 Robert Caulfield, managing director of Archicentre, says renovation costs can be scientifically worked out with ‘costs guides’, but the ultimate price can still vary markedly.
 Archicentre specializes in offering affordable architectural services for home renovators.
-‘We have people getting prices from builders and the quotes can vary by as much as 150 per cent,’ he says.
+‘We have people getting prices from builders and the quotes can vary by as much as 150 percent,’ he says.